abulka/hugo-docsy-example/content/en/blog/newcat/on-images.md

 ---
-title: "Plantuml images"
+title: "on-images"
-linkTitle: "Plantuml"
+linkTitle: "Plantuml Images Baby"
 date: 2019-01-04
 description: >
   A short lead description about this content page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.